shin-imai/katacoda-scenarios/Pods/step1.md

 This senario shows the simplest pod.
-Other senarios will explain in more advanced pods.
+Other senarios will explain in more advanced and practical pods.

 ## Pod